adityatriand/employee-management-app/README.md

 This script will:
 - Create `.env` file if it doesn't exist
-- Build the single Docker image
+- Build the Docker image with all bundled services
-- Start the container with all services
+- Start the container with all services (MySQL, Redis, MinIO, Monitoring)
 - Install PHP and Node dependencies
 - Generate application key
 - Run database migrations
 - Build frontend assets
+- Set up MinIO bucket
 - Set proper permissions

 #### Manual Setup